PA - Programmatic Agreement

 Project Management Information System (PMIS)

-A service wide intranet application within the National Park Service (NPS) to manage information about requests for project funding.
-It enables parks and NPS offices to submit project proposals to be reviewed, approved and prioritized at park units, regional directorates, and the Washington Office (WASO).
+A service wide intranet application within the National Park Service to manage information about requests for project funding.
+It enables parks and National Park Service offices to submit project proposals to be reviewed, approved and prioritized at park units, regional directorates, and the Washington Support Office (WASO).
 PMIS is a centralized web-based relational database management system (RDBMS) hosted and maintained at the Information and Telecommunications Center (ITC) in WASO.

-In response to a budget call for a particular NPS program for a specific fiscal year (FY), project proposals are submitted, reviewed, approved, prioritized and then formulated under an available funding source by utilizing PMIS.
-During formulation process for a budget call, a program manager at WASO or a budget officer at a regional directorate determines which project funding requests meet the eligibility criteria for the call to be considered as part of the NPS Budget for a specific FY.
+In response to a budget call for a particular National Park Service program for a specific fiscal year (FY), project proposals are submitted, reviewed, approved, prioritized and then formulated under an available funding source by utilizing PMIS.
+During formulation process for a budget call, a program manager at WASO or a budget officer at a regional directorate determines which project funding requests meet the eligibility criteria for the call to be considered as part of the National Park Service Budget for a specific FY.

 PMIS Project Statement